CalvinHartwell/canonical-kubernetes-demos/README.md

 # canonical-kubernetes-demos

-a set of demo containers for customers, conferences and testing canonical kubernetes
+This repository contains demo workloads for customers, PoC, demonstrations and conferences for use with Canonical Kubernetes (CDK).

+## Deploying Canonical Kubernetes on AWS
+## Deploying Canonical Kubernetes on Azure